jordanmckinney/blog/src/documents/posts/AboutMe.md

 I write [blog posts](https://medium.com/@jordanmmck) and make [YouTube videos](https://www.youtube.com/user/Brock34Landers) on the subject of cryptocurrencies, and I run a [Slack channel](https://vicblockchain.now.sh/) called VicBlockchain where we discuss all things crypto, organize meetups, etc.

-After finishing my degree this December I plan to move into crypto investing.
+My goal after graduating this December is to work as an analyst at a crypto investment fund.